Guide

 How to open & unzip ZIP files on iPad & iPhone

-iPadOS can unzip many .zip files on its own — but it gives you no preview, no way to pull out a single file, and it stalls on large or password-protected zips.
-Here's the built-in method and a better one.
+iPadOS can unzip ordinary .zip files on its own — but it gives you no preview and no way to pull out a single file.
+Here’s the built-in method and a more selective one.

 Free · 1.3 MB · iOS/iPadOS 16+ · No ads, no subscription